Appalachia High School: Location

 The school is publicly noted for its scenic location at the top of a small hill, in overview of the nearby mountains, and about 900 yards from the rest of town, as well as being a short distance from the elementary school.
 In most parts of the campus the town of Appalachia can clearly be seen, particularly the regions of town near Main Street.
 The school is split into four buildings surrounding the football field in a crescent shape with the field closest to the nearby mountains.
 The buildings are all bordered on the outside by parking lots, on the far end (leaving path) is a moderate suburb of the town.
 In all other directions, forestry covers the large hillside, with the tennis court on a trail a short distance in.
 The buildings are home to (in the order they appear as one enters the campus.): "The Doghouse", which contains the personal weight and locker rooms for athletes.
 The second building is a two-story building that houses the gymnasium, the cafeteria, the band/music room, and the boiler room, as well as boy's and girl's locker rooms for day to day use, the Health room, the school store, and the athletic trophy display.
 The third building is the largest building on campus.
 It contains most of the school's classrooms, taking place inside of its three stories with the guidance office, the main office, the library, a small underground storm shelter, and two computer labs.
 The last of the four buildings is the auditorium, with enough room to seat all students, and a large theatrical/presentation stage, as well as the in-school-suspension room underground.

 In 2023, the main classroom building and auditorium buildings were torn down and "The Doghouse" would be renamed to the "Turner Field House" in honor of legendary Bulldog head coach Tom Turner, who lead the Bulldogs to five state championship appearances before his retirement soon after and his death in 2006.
-His son Travis, who was Appalachia's starting quarterback from 1994 to 1997(winning three state championships in the process), is now the head football coach of Union High School in Big Stone Gap.
+His son Travis, who was Appalachia's starting quarterback from 1994 to 1997(winning three state championships in the process), is served head football coach of Union High School in Big Stone Gap from the school's opening in 2011 to 2025 when he was placed under investigation by the Virginia State Police for child sex related crimes.
+As of September 2026, Turner is still on the run and has yet to be found.

 Athletics

-Appalachia has won state championships in football in 1971, 1989, 1992, 1994, 1996, and 1997.
+Appalachia won state championships in football in 1971, 1989, 1992, 1994, 1996, and 1997.
 The school also won the state championship in boys basketball in 1972 and girls basketball in 2000.
 The girls beat JJ Kelly, from the same district, in their sixth meeting of the season, 49-41.

 In 2001, the school took that Virginia Group A championships in both the 400-meter sprint and the 200 hurdles when Roshana Jackson won both events.
-Forrest Stuart won the Virginia Group A State Championship in the boys 110 hurdles in 2010 and 2011.
+Forrest Stuart won the Virginia Group A State Championship in the boys 110 hurdles in 2009 and 2010.